Sunbury offers Sunbrella sheers

-The first Sunbrella sheer decorative fabrics now are hitting the market in a variety of constructions: gauze-like casement sheers, cut fringe jacquards and clipped jacquards.
+New York – The first Sunbrella sheer decorative fabrics are now hitting the market in a variety of constructions: gauze-like casement sheers, cut fringe jacquards and clipped jacquards.

 The sheers, using Glen Raven’s trademarked Sunbrella acrylic fiber, have been developed with Sunbury Textiles, which also develops and distributes the heavier weight decorative Sunbrella fabrics to the furniture and decorative jobber trades.